THE MIDHURST WAY

 Turn right into The Street, after 100 yards turn left past the Hollist Arms in the direction of the Village Hall.
 Adjoining The Hollist Arms is the Lodsworth Larder, the village shop, crafted from local forest timber and stocked with local produce and run by volunteers.

-Pass through the gate, bearing right, and follow the path though the trees up the slope to where it breaks out on the fairway of Cowdray Golf Course.
+Continue past Steward's Pond on its southern edge, to the fence 50 yards ahead, pass through the swing gate, into a broad grassy way, bearing right, continue through the trees up the slope to where it breaks out on the fairway of Cowdray Golf Course.